department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/incident_response/readme.md

 3. Login to CAG and attempt to find the root cause of the incident in Kibana

-  a.
-First change the time range for the query from "last 15 minutes" to "last 24 hours" or whatever is appropriate.
+    1. First change the time range for the query from "last 15 minutes" to "last 24 hours" or whatever is appropriate.
-  a.
-Next copy and paste one of the error ids you found in Sentry in the search query.
+    2. Next copy and paste one of the error ids you found in Sentry in the search query.
-  a.
-The results returned will most likely not provide a stack trace, but they will provide a pod-name for the next query.
+    3. The results returned will most likely not provide a stack trace, but they will provide a pod-name for the next query.
-  a.
-First adjust the time range to be within 1 minute of the last incident you identified in the previous query.
+    4. First adjust the time range to be within 1 minute of the last incident you identified in the previous query.
-  a.
-Next search for "pod.name=<whatever the pod name was>"
+    5. Next search for "pod.name=<whatever the pod name was>"
-  a.
-This should hopefully either point you to a new pod name, in which case you repeat steps 4-5, or you should see a stack trace.
+    6. This should hopefully either point you to a new pod name, in which case you repeat steps 4-5, or you should see a stack trace.
-  a.
-Open a VAOS-R JIRA ticket documenting everything you found from Sentry and Kibana.
+    7. Open a VAOS-R JIRA ticket documenting everything you found from Sentry and Kibana.
-  a.
-Identify the criticality of the issue.
+    8. Identify the criticality of the issue.
-  a.
-Assign the issue to Larry Norcross in Production Support.
+    9. Assign the issue to Larry Norcross in Production Support.
-  a.
-Open a corresponding Github in va.gov-team and link to the issue you opened in JIRA.
+    10. Open a corresponding Github in va.gov-team and link to the issue you opened in JIRA.
-  a.
-Tag any appropriate people who should be aware in #vaos-eng channel.
+    11. Tag any appropriate people who should be aware in #vaos-eng channel.